annisayusoff/Analyzing-and-Reporting-on-Formula1-Data-Using-Azure-Databricks/README.md

 In this project, we will implement Azure Databricks, Azure Data Lake Storage Gen2 and Azure Data Factory for analysing and reporting on Formula1 motor racing data.

 The data that we are going to use in this project is from http://ergast.com/mrd/.
+The language that we will be using are pyspark and SQL.

 ## Project Requirements